mohtechnology/Flask-Extensions/README.md

 **Use:**

-* Run and manage Jupyter Notebooks inside VS Code.
+* Run and manage Jupyter Notebooks inside VS Code.<br>
   ✅ *Great if you're prototyping Flask code in notebooks.*

 ---